 Step 4: Manufacturing A Clothing Line and The Cost To Do It

-One of our clients told us that, “He wish he had just bought our course because it would have saved him $4800 that was wasted on a botched production run.”
+One of our clients told us that, he wished he had just bought our course because it would have saved him $4800 that was wasted on a botched production run.
 So maybe you don’t have the funds for our highly recommended course or package at the moment but having a clothing business is all about selling.
 Therefore, you have to sell the idea of your clothing line to family, friends, co-workers etc. to raise money even if it is to buy resources.
 If each of them were to give you a little something towards buying the resources that will help you out you would be well on your way.
 Later they may even become larger investors in your line.
 After all, if you can’t sell the people close to you on your idea - who can you sell to?

 So back to the next step in your line.
 Now that your clothing is being made it very important that your contractor / manufacturer delivers quality goods to you and on time.
 Your reputation is on the line and your retail clients will want to know you can deliver when you say you are and that your clothing is of good quality.
 If your clothing is not of high quality, your retail clients will return it to you.

 Step 5: Marketing & Advertising + How To Sell Your Clothing Line To Retailers and Directly To End-Customers